shay-sommerfield/Beer_tasting_algorithm_and_data_science/README.md

 |Miller High Life                    |  4.604346|
 |Montucky Cold Snacks                |  0.547723|

-The standard deviation shows our agreement among the above average rankings.
-It appears that all five of us agreed that Montucky Cold Snacks was by far the best tasting and that we all absolutely disliked Budweiser.
-While all other beers are middle of the pack in rating, the standard deviation showed that we all definitely agreed on PBR's placement, indicating that (at least amongst our group) PBR is a decent average beer and therefore not a bad choice to buy for an event in which you might want to buy a lot of a cheaper beer in bulk.
-It also shows that any other beer is up to an individual's preference.
+The standard deviation shows the following agreement amongst all 5 of us:
+* Montucky Cold Snacks was by far the best tasting.
+* We all absolutely disliked Budweiser.
+* PBR is solidly middle of the pack.
+* Any other beer's ranking is subjective.

 ## What we would change
 The beers got warm pretty quickly, so either cooling them somehow or having a cold version anonymized and ready would be important.